-You can take the test every day, in morning and afternoon, if the test centers are not booked.
+You can take the test every day, in the morning and in the afternoon, as long as the test centers are not fully booked.
 Before selecting a test date, you need to select possible locations.
 You can do that here.

-When planning your test dates, there’s a few important rules to keep in mind:
+When planning your test date, there are a few important rules to keep in mind:

-1) you may take a maximum of 5 tests per rolling 365 days (1 year).
+1) You may take a maximum of 5 tests per rolling 365 days.

-2) you may only take your test once every 16 working days.
+2) You may only take the test once every 16 working days.

-When planning your test, also keep in mind that various institutions have different rules relating to the GMAT that change per institution.
-Keep the following things in mind:
+When planning your test date, remember that the various institutions have different rules relating to the GMAT.
+Please keep the following things in mind:

-1) Deadlines of the university for applying to a specific programme may differ (greatly) from the starting date of the programme, and may reach maximum capacity even quicker.
+1) The application deadline for a specific program may differ (greatly) from the starting date of that program, and may reach it’s maximum capacity even quicker.
 Planning your test date well in time may contribute to a succesful application.

-2) Some universities accept scores no older than 1, 1,5 or 2 years, where the GMAT is valid for 5 years.
-Make sure your score is still valid for the specific university your applying to.
+2) Although your GMAT score is valid for 5 years, some universities only accept scores no older than 1, 1.5, or 2 years.
+Make sure your score is still valid for the specific university you are applying to.
 The planning of your test date may influence the validity of the score for 1 or 2 application rounds.